Incognito/rumprun_wiki_wiki/Repo:-rumprun.md

 The interface will persist until `rump_server` is killed or halted, like in a regular system an interface will persist until the system is rebooted.

-You can also use a custom application instead of `rump_server`.
-Consult http://www.rumpkernel.org/ for the documentation on how to do that.
+The exception is, of course, if you remove the interface before reboot with `ifconfig shmif0 destroy`.

 Using local clients
 -------------------